dkorolev/overlog/README.md

 * Fetcher: ```follow()``` mimics ```tail -f```.
 * Fetcher: ```fetch_and_follow()``` fetches entries from certain time range and goes into following mode afterwards.

-## Interface Details
+## Operation

+Both storer and fetcher can be used via command line or via node.js bindings.

+Shell tests provide a good idea on basic usage and functionality.

 Directory to store the files has to be provided.
 Technically, two directories are required: one for intermediate files, append-only, and one for thefinalized files.
 They will be created as ```$DIR/intermediate/``` and ```$DIR/destination/``` as necessary.

+In PubSub mode, an HTTP status endpoint is being exposed as well.
+All it takes to use PubSub is to specify PubSub channel name, default values for other parameters would work.

-For storer's locking mechanism, either path to a lock file (directory and file) or PubSub channel name (and optional non-default port) is required as well.
+If not using PubSub For storer's locking mechanism, path to a lock file (via ```pidlock```, directory and file) is required as well.

 ## Implementation